PHIL 109 Issues in Social Philosophy

 Letter Grade or Pass/No Pass Option

-Description: This course explores the aims, methods, and problems exemplified in philosophical endeavors in social philosophy.
-Studies in this course survey representative theories and perspectives on issues of interest in social philosophy such as types of government, the issues of sovereignty, natural law and natural rights, the philosophy of law, issues of justice and problems in social ethics.
-This course may be of special interest to students pursuing studies in pre-law, and/or political, behavioral or social sciences.
+Description: This course is an introduction to the issues and problems exemplified in the process of meaningful philosophical activity related to social philosophy.
+Students in this course survey representative theories and philosophical reflections related to the notions of social ethics and concepts in social philosophy such as types of government, the issues of sovereignty, natural law and natural rights, the philosophy of law, and issues of justice.
+Students are encouraged to engage in independent research, analysis and formulation.
+This course is intended for students pursuing studies in pre-law, and/or political, behavioral or social sciences, and anyone interested in social philosophy.

 Check the Online Class Schedule for information about course Prerequisites, Co-requisites, Enrollment Limitations and Advisory information .